-The thing is, they worked – by blocking the gap they kept heat in and the draught out – but it’s fair to say that modern draught excluders are a lot more efficient, somewhat more permanent, and surprisingly affordable.
-Many take the form of adhesive strips that are designed to cover all the gaps in a window frame, for example, and they come in different materials, lengths, widths and so on.
+The thing is, they worked – by blocking the gap they kept the heat in and the cold air out – but it’s fair to say that modern a draught excluder is a lot more efficient, somewhat more permanent, and surprisingly affordable.
+Many take the form of an adhesive strip that are designed to cover all the gaps in a window frame or the gap between rooms sealed, for example, and they come in different materials, lengths, widths and so on.

 So, which one do you need for keeping the draught from your door?
 Well, we thought we’d have a timely look at some of the best offerings in the market, give you a few details about each one, and then offer you advice on the best one.
-Bear in mind that our list is not conclusive, we simply think these are the best options on the market right now, so here goes, the top 10 draught excluder options for you.
+Bear in mind that our list is not conclusive, we simply think these are the best options on the market right now, so here goes some product reviews of the top 10 draught excluder options for you.

-What you get is two x 5metre rolls of material that is made from silicone and PVC, with adhesive strips attached.
-You place it around any window or door frames where you think the draught is coming in.
+What you get is two x 5metre rolls of draught excluder material that is made from silicone and PVC, with adhesive strip attached.
+You place it around any window or door frames where you think the draught is coming in and sash windows can be particularly bad for letting a draught in.
 Not only does it reduce the draught, but it also acts as sound insulation, and cuts down on the noise made when you shut doors.
-This one is also usable on fridges and can be attached to car doors should you wish.
 It’s cheap, customers like it, and the only complaint is that the adhesive wears off quite quickly in some cases.

 - 2 x 5m roll